Project-Reload/Reload-Backend/README.md

 - `/addvbucks {user} {vbucks}` - Lets you change a users amount of vbucks
 - `/additem {user} {cosmeticname}` - The name of the cosmetic you want to give
 - `/ban {targetUsername}` - Ban a user from the backend by their username.
+- `/createhostaccount` - Creates a host account for Reload Backend.
 - `/createsac {code} {ingame-username}` - Creates a Support A Creator Code.
 - `/delete {username}` - Deletes a users account
 - `/deletediscord {username}` - Deletes a users account